SravyaKada/sdk-cashew-android/README.md

-# sdk-cashew-android
-Android Cashew SDK Repository
+# Android Cashew SDK Repository

+This repository hosts Cashew SDK for messaging.
+Built by Loment.

+To get stated, please visit [our guide](http://loment.net)